Middletown Recreation Center Choose Microgrid, Fully Engineered by Clarke Energy

+Middletown Recreation Center with funding partner X-Caliber Rural Funding have selected Clarke Energy USA Inc, a division of Kohler Co.

-- Middletown Recreation Center with funding partner X-Caliber Rural Funding have selected Clarke Energy USA Inc, a KOHLER Company to provide a microgrid system solution developed by Clarke Energy for the newly upgraded recreation center in Conneticut
+MIDDLETOWN, Conn. , June 1, 2022 /PRNewswire-PRWeb/ -- Middletown Recreation Center with funding partner X-Caliber Rural Funding have selected Clarke Energy USA Inc, a division of Kohler Co. (a leader in engines, generators and clean energy solutions), to provide a microgrid system solution developed by Clarke Energy for the newly upgraded recreation center in Connecticut.

-- Facility will integrate a 35kW combined heat and power (CHP) unit, a battery energy storage system, solar photovoltaic system, and a KOHLER back-up gas-fueled generator

-- Clarke Energy supplying their most complex microgrid yet at as the company grows to become a full distributed energy solutions business.
+The facility will integrate a Yanmar combined heat and power (CHP) unit, a battery energy storage system, solar photovoltaic system, and a KOHLER standby gas generator.
+Clarke Energy is supplying their most complex microgrid yet at as the company grows to become a full distributed energy solutions business.

+"This installation will be the most complex microgrid supplied yet by Clarke Energy and will integrate numerous sustainable and low carbon power generation and storage technologies.
+We are delighted to have been selected by Symbiont Energy and the Middletown Recreation Center to deliver this resilient energy solution," comments Andy Malcolm, Managing Director of Clarke Energy, USA.

 In line with the facility being set for the future of the community, sustainable and resilient energy for the recreation center is essential.
 Clarke Energy was chosen to provide the power solution for the building and to develop and deliver a turnkey microgrid for the site.
 This facility incorporates several different power generation and storage technologies that will be integrated and optimised to provide both parallel and back-up power for the community center.

 "We were pleased to be able to provide long-term financing for this critical community infrastructure that will serve thousands of residents with clean energy.
-We are committed to providing excellent financing solutions that support our nation's local communities and this is a perfect example of a successful execution for a project that will make an impact."
+We are committed to providing excellent financing solutions that support our nation's local communities and this is a perfect example of a successful execution for a project that will make an impact," says Jordan Blanchard, X-Caliber Rural Capital Co-Founder and Executive Manager.

 About Clarke Energy

-Clarke Energy, a KOHLER Company, is a leader in the engineering, design, installation and long-term maintenance of distributed energy solutions and gas engine-based power plants.
-Clarke Energy employs over 1,300 staff and has over 7.4 GW of Jenbacher gas engines installed globally, 1.4GW of which is from biogas, a renewable fuel.
+Clarke Energy, a KOHLER Company, is a leader in the engineering, design, installation and long-term maintenance of gas engine-based power plants.
+The company is an authorised distributor for INNIO Jenbacher gas engines in 28 countries.
+Clarke Energy employs over 1,200 staff and has over 7.4 GW of Jenbacher gas engines installed globally, 1.4GW of which is from biogas, a renewable fuel.

 https://www.linkedin.com/company/clarke-energy